-Saskatoon will host its fourth annual Nuit Blanche Festival on September 30th, 2017.
-Curated by Michael Peterson, this year's festival will focus on spectacle and light, encouraging us to see our city differently and to explore areas we may not have entered before.
-For the first time, this event will be staged throughout Riversdale, Downtown and Broadway!
+The fourth annual Nuit Blanche festival was held on September 30th, 2017.
+Curated by Michael Peterson, this year's festival encouraged us to see our city in a new light and, for the first time ever, was staged throughout Riversdale, Downtown and Broadway!

 Sean Arden and Erin Siddall are Vancouver-based artists and filmmakers.
 Missaskwatoomina View is a camera obscura (a method of projecting an image without digital or electronic technology) constructed inside a shipping container.
 Using two periscopes built out the top of the container, it will allow viewers to see overlapping images of the surrounding landscape while standing inside.
 Funding provided through the City of Saskatoon’s Placemaker Program.

 Amalie Atkins is a Saskatoon-based filmmaker whose work is exhibited internationally.
 She is showing one of her newest films, Aprons, a quiet kitchen opera, inside 9 Mile Legacy.
 The approximately 5 minute film will screen twice back to back every half hour starting at 7:00 pm, with the score performed live by Saskatoon Symphony Orchestra members.
 Funding provided by 9 Mile Legacy.

 Meating the Challenge is the latest collaborative work between Saskatoon-based artist Monique Blom and multi-disciplinary artist and neuroscientist Arantxa Araujo who is based in New York City.
 A performance in response to recent provincial budget cuts, it will educate and teach the public how to make better cuts on behalf of our provincial leaders.